Multi-stage Deep Learning Artifact Reduction for Pallel-beam Computed Tomography: Algorithm

-In the context of the CT pipeline described in Equation~\ref{equation:artifactreductionobjective}, deep learning-based denoising methods can be viewed as using a CNN $f_\theta$ to act as $\mathbf{A}_r$.
-However, for reconstructed images corrupted by globally distributed artifacts in addition to noise, post-processing can be insufficient, as shown in Figure~\ref{globallocalartifact}.
-Classical methods reduce such artifacts effectively by processing the projection and sinogram data before reconstruction in the pipeline.
-This inspires the use of neural networks to replace $\mathbf{A}_p$ and $\mathbf{A}_s$ in addition to only replacing $\mathbf{A}_r$.
-In this way, the advantage of a classical CT pipeline is maintained, as some artifacts are easier to remove in projection or sinogram images than in reconstruction images.
-Compared with classical methods, using neural networks has the advantage that they can be optimized to each problem setting in a data-driven way, remove the need for setting sensitive parameters correctly, and ensure computational efficiency during the inference phase.

-\subsection{Multi-stage Artifact reduction}
+\subsection{Multi-stage Artifact Reduction}

-Our data-driven method, shown schematically in Figure \ref{algorithm}, employs three CNNs serving as $\mathbf{A}_p$, $\mathbf{A}_s$, and $\mathbf{A}_r$ in Equation \ref{equation:artifactreductionobjective}.
-Each stage employs a distinct neural network to process the projection, sinogram, and reconstruction data sequentially.
-The processed data from the previous stages are fed into each subsequent stage, improving the artifact reduction performance.
-The three CNNs are trained independently in a sequential manner, ensuring computationally efficiency during training.
+Our data-driven approach, depicted in Figure \ref{fig:algorithm}, utilizes three CNNs $f_{\theta_p}^{p}$, $f_{\theta_s}^{s}$, and $f_{\theta_r}^{r}$ to sequentially process projection, sinogram, and reconstruction data.
+To enhance the efficacy of this sequence and reduce the risk of error propagation, our model integrates \textit{bypass connections} that incorporate both raw and previously processed data at each stage.
+This design not only improves the robustness of artifact reduction across the pipeline but also maintains the integrity of the original data.
+Each CNN is trained independently in a sequential manner to ensure training efficiency.